 Please make sure the following documents in PDF format (each not exceeding 8MB) have been uploaded to your application:

-- a statement, up to 4 pages in length, describing the intention of the applicant’s proposed studies;
+- a statement, up to 4 pages in length, describing your study intention;

-- copies of the applicant’s HKCEE and HKALE or HKDSE certificates (or equivalent qualifications) and copies of official transcripts of his/her university records; and
+- copies of your HKCEE and HKALE or HKDSE certificates or equivalent qualifications and copies of official transcripts of your university records; and

 - documentation to prove that you are a permanent resident of Hong Kong, which is a pre-requisite to the award.
 (For applicants who choose to use their ID card copies, please make sure that both sides of the ID card are provided.
 Please note that we will not be able to progress your application if there is any doubt about your residential status, for example because you have not provided the right documentation.)